AyanRaza-7/AyanRaza-7/README.md

 ---

-> "The best system architect knows when to let the design breathe—simplicity drives reliability."
+> "The best 'System Architect' is the human who knows when to say 'No' to the machine."
-> — **Petrov Protocol**
+> — **The Petrov Protocol**